MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

     | project ColumnB, ColumnZ=OtherColumnZ, Key, MyCount
 }

-// Creating the target table (in case it doesn't already exist) .set-or-append DerivedTableX <| MyUpdateFunction() | limit 0
+// Create the target table (if it doesn't already exist) .set-or-append DerivedTableX <| MyUpdateFunction() | limit 0

 // Use update policy on table DerivedTableX